 - The Nigerian Meteorological Agency (NiMet) says most parts of Nigeria will witness rains and thunderstorms

-- NiMet predicts day and night temperatures in the range of of 27 – 31 degree Celsius and 20 – 24 degree Celsius respectively
+- NiMet predicts day and night temperatures in the range of 23 to 35 and 17 to 25 degrees Celsius respectively

 PAY ATTENTION: Read the news on Nigeria’s #1 news app

 “Northern states will also have day and night temperatures in the ranges of 34 to 39 and 24 to 30 degrees Celsius respectively.

 “Stable weather condition is most likely over the northern states with prospects of isolated thunderstorms over the central cities and the southern parts of the country in the next 24 hours,” NiMet predicts.

 Market Survey: Meet the real Lagos hustlers at the ever-busy Yaba market - on NAIJ.com TV